 “What most people need are psychological and social interventions that are delivered by non-specialists, people like community health workers, peer support workers, and a range of other general health workers.”

 A Critical Intervention for Mental Health Challenges in a Modern World

 Thus, the program directors developed the Harvard T.H.
-Chan Mental Health Care Leadership Challenges three-part program, of which Foundations of Mental Health Care is the first module.
+Chan Mental Health Care Leadership Challenges two-part program, of which Scaling Up Mental Health Care Services is the first module.
 The course centers around providing trainees with the knowledge and skills on how to reimagine mental health care by embracing the science on community priorities, the nature of mental health problems, and innovations in intervention design and delivery.

 The first module addresses the aforementioned paradigm shifts and the population health approach to mental health.
-The second, Scaling Up Mental Health Care Services, will delve more into implementation, including deployment, scaling, dealing with pushback, and increasing resources.
-The third program, Mental Health Care Champions Peer Learning Collaborative, will enable participants to share experience and expertise together.
+It will also delve more into implementation, including deployment, scaling, dealing with pushback, and increasing resources.
+The second program, Mental Health Care Champions Peer Learning Collaborative, will enable participants to share experience and expertise together.

 Obviously, mental health leaders are welcome to participate, but Patel underscores that health care leaders and mental health ambassadors—as well as nonprofit and civil society partners—who can help scale up care in innovative ways also have a role to play in transforming mental health care.

 “A good example of an intervention is actually a university,” says Saxena.
 “If 20 to 30 percent of 20,000 students need support and counseling, and potentially less than 20 percent of them are actually receiving it, we need a five-fold increase in support.
 If a university health department representative wants to expand mental health care, that person can learn to deliver what is needed in a more effective manner.”